recommend-games/blog/content/posts/sdj_designers/index.md

 ---
-title: The best board game designers of all times
+title: The best board game designers of all times – according to Spiel des Jahres
+subtitle: Who has won the most awards?
 slug: best-board-game-designers
 author: Markus Shepherd
 type: post